Richard-vinu/dev_portfolio/README.md

 # devporfolio

 Technical Back-End Developer Interview Questions
-What is your favorite programming language? ...
+What is your favorite programming language? ...<BR>
 What do you understand by NoSQL databases? ...
 What is the difference between software architecture and software design?
 What is JavaScript, and why is it used?